I’m not an unequivocal fan of Lozada motions to reopen cases for ineffective assistance.

 A judge, in other words, may not have the obligation to police poor lawyering, but he has the duty to admonish subpar performance that borders on contempt of court.

 In not protecting the virtue of the court in such situations, Lozada motions diminish the integrity of immigrants.

 Failure To Protect The Integrity Of Immigration Attorneys

 Although the BIA purports that the Lozada framework provides immigration attorneys a chance to defend themselves against false claims, the Board overlooks a critical step in the appellate process.

 The Board does not notify the accused lawyer of its decision.
 It represents a glaring absence in the Lozada framework.

-In many cases, when immigrants file motion to a reopen under Lozada and loses, they proceed to the next step.
+In many cases, when immigrants file motions to reopen under Lozada and lose, they proceed to the next step.
 They challenge the Board decision with a federal circuit court appeal,

 The lawyer who is the subject of the Lozada grievance is neither informed about the BIA decision, nor notified of the federal appellate filing.